shanshanpeng333/magic8ball/README.md

 3. use firebase to deploy this project:
 1) create a free account in firebase and create a new project named as "magic8ball"
-2) use Visual Studio Code's command line to deploy
->Npm install -g firebase-tools
+2) use Visual Studio Code's command line to deploy --Npm install -g firebase-tools
->firebase login
+--firebase login
->fire init
+--fire init
->firebase use –add
+--firebase use –add
->firebase deploy
+--firebase deploy
 Then there will be a Hosting URL that is the published website.
 The website is:
 https://magic-8-ball-ee78b.firebaseapp.com/